Linux migration considerations

-Linux migrations are generally simpler than Windows, but there are still important considerations.
+Linux migrations are generally simpler than Windows, but the guide describes a few important considerations to keep in mind.

 The following Linux distributions include VirtIO drivers in the kernel: